The Psycho Legacy: Development

 The documentary was originally developed in late 2006.
 Robert Galluzzo said that he got the idea for the documentary when the Psycho II and Psycho III DVDs were re-released back in 2005.
-He was disappointed that the DVDs contained no special features and that there was little information out there about the Psycho sequels, and decided to make the documentary.
+He was disappointed that the DVDs contained no special features and that there was little existent information about the Psycho sequels and decided to make the documentary.

 Galluzzo originally went to Universal Studios with the idea of the studio financing the documentary and releasing it in a box set along with Psycho, Psycho II, Psycho III and Psycho IV: The Beginning, but Universal wasn't interested in these ideas.
-John Murdy, the creative director of Universal's Halloween Horror Nights did allow Galluzzo to shoot an interview at the Bates Motel and Psycho house sets on the backlot.
-Pictures and footage from all the films had to be licensed from Universal which accounted for the majority of the documentary's budget.
+John Murdy, the creative director of Universal's Halloween Horror Nights, did allow Galluzzo to shoot an interview at the Bates Motel and Psycho house sets on the backlot.
+Pictures and footage from all the films had to be licensed from Universal, which accounted for the majority of the documentary's budget.

 Production

 Filming began in January 2007.
-Director Robert Galluzzo shot interviews with Psycho cast and crew members over the next three years.
+Galluzzo shot interviews with Psycho cast and crew members over the next three years.
 Galluzzo personally financed the production as he described it as a "labour of love project".
 Different types of digital video cameras were used to film the interviews over the three-year-long production, thus giving the documentary an aspect ratio of both fullscreen and widescreen.
 Galluzzo and editor Jon Maus used school equipment to edit the footage together first into a 12-minute promotional video and then the full documentary.
 Galluzzo stated in an interview with Retro Slashers.com: "The shoot itself was just my dear friend John Torrani, who had a Panasonic DVX-100 camera and myself.
-He was crazy enough to follow me on this journey and for that, I’m eternally grateful to him!
+He was crazy enough to follow me on this journey and for that, I'm eternally grateful to him!
 Essentially, I made a ton of phone calls, sent out a ton of emails and did my best to contact as many Psycho alumni as possible to arrange interviews.
-Most of them are based out of California, so I’d work at my dayjob for 3 months straight, then take 2 weeks off to go shoot some interviews.
+Most of them are based out of California, so I'd work at my dayjob for 3 months straight, then take 2 weeks off to go shoot some interviews.
 And then come back and do it all over again.
-That’s the main reason it’s taken so long is because I had to go back to work and save up the money to continue shooting.
+That's the main reason it's taken so long is because I had to go back to work and save up the money to continue shooting.
 This was always a labor of love, so I did anything I could to make it work and get just a tiny bit further along".